Agriculture & Natural Resources

 Need to know the correct way to collect soil samples or have general questions visit the UGA Extension website.

 Water samples are $24 for the basic test.
-Additional tests can be purchased.
 The basic test is for elements in the water.
 More extensive testing available.
 Call for pricing.

 Bacteria Tests (Total Coliform and Escherichia coli)